Birdsong Nature Center

 Phone: (850) 922-2459

-COVID-19 Update: The Knott House Museum will be closed to the public until further notice.
-Previously scheduled events that would have otherwise included the public will be either cancelled or rescheduled for a later date.
+COVID-19 Update: The Knott House Museum is temporarily closed to the public for historic preservation work.
 Please contact the museum for more information.

 About: Built in 1843, probably by free black builder George Proctor, the Knott House was first occupied by attorney Thomas Hagner and his wife Catherine Gamble.
 The house served as temporary Union Headquarters in 1865.